khalid-hussain/shaheen/chap21.md

 extinguish from Andalus forever."

 After this, the people of the court took part in this discussion, turn by turn.
 This discussion ended at midnight.
-Apart from Moosa and a few of his companions, the decision of the rest was that as a reply to Ferdinand, Abul Qasim Abdulmalik should be sent to him and a discussion to take place on the conditions of the treaty that Abul Qasim brings back from Ferdinand.
+Apart from Musa and a few of his companions, the decision of the rest was that as a reply to Ferdinand, Abul Qasim Abdulmalik should be sent to him and a discussion to take place on the conditions of the treaty that Abul Qasim brings back from Ferdinand.
 If these conditions are acceptable then it's good otherwise ponder upon the proposal of a decisive battle.

-Moosa was certain that the conditions of the treaty set by Ferdinand would be so humiliating that the citizens of Granada would not accept them.
-Therefore, when Abul Qasim left, against Moosa's wishes, for negotiations with Ferdinand, he commanded his army to be ready for a decisive attack.
+Musa was certain that the conditions of the treaty set by Ferdinand would be so humiliating that the citizens of Granada would not accept them.
+Therefore, when Abul Qasim left, against Musa's wishes, for negotiations with Ferdinand, he commanded his army to be ready for a decisive attack.
 He also sent instructions for Badr bin Mughira and his companions to be prepared.
-For three days, Abul Qasim Abdulmalik kept negotiating the conditions of the treaty with Ferdinand and meanwhile in the mosques of Granada, Moosa's spirit-elevating speeches had infused a new life into the people of the city.
+For three days, Abul Qasim Abdulmalik kept negotiating the conditions of the treaty with Ferdinand and meanwhile in the mosques of Granada, Musa's spirit-elevating speeches had infused a new life into the people of the city.
 Due to the fervor and enthusiasm of the people, the effect of the war opposition had been suppressed to a large extent.